marcbizal/FOG-Install-Guide/README.md

 <a name="software-selection"></a>
 ### Software Selection
 Ubuntu Server has a variety of optional software installs.
-We'll try to keep it lightweight, for now, only install standard system utilities, we'll install Ubuntu desktop after the installation.
+We'll try to keep it lightweight, for now, by only installing standard system utilities, We'll install Ubuntu Desktop after the installation.
 Continue.

 <a name="bootloader"></a>
 ### Bootloader
 Install GRUB on the MBR of your primary hard drive.

-Shortly after the installation will complete, and you can now remove the USB drive and boot the system.
+Shortly after, the installation will complete and you can now remove the USB drive and boot the system.

 <a name="configuring-ubuntu"></a>